Connect the dots between GitHub, Jira/Linear, and Slack

 Lines of code (LOC)

 Lines of code is a terrible measure of engineering productivity.
-In fact, Swarmia only records lines of code in the context of batch size and code review notifications.
-After all, we're all for shipping often and in small batches.
+In fact, Swarmia only surfaces lines of code in the context of batch size and code review notifications.

 Code churn and rework